 - Sell your stocks after the 93-day lock-up period or purchase a forward sale contract through Freedom24 to lock your gains before the 93 days period.

-To invest in Discord’s IPO, you will technically become a Freedom Finance client.
+To invest in Discord’ IPO, you will technically become a Freedom Finance client.
 Nothing to worry about here, that’s simply the name of the broker running the platform Freedom24.

 Is Investing in IPOs Profitable?

-While this often boils down to knowledge and investing experience, Yes, you can earn a profit through investing in IPOs.
+While this often boils down to knowledge and investing experience, you can earn a profit by investing in IPOs.
+Between the two brokers mentioned above, Freedom24 is the only one that provides statistical figures for its past IPO offering.
+So, we will present it here as a result.

 Freedom24 has so far provided 265 companies, in stocks of which approved clients have been able to invest at IPO prices.
 On average, they earned a 53% return by the end of the stock’s lock-up period.